 In case you didn’t pick up on it, Holly’s referring to Bob Barker in that statement.

 Plus, with the consistent rocky dismissals of each of the Beauties I’m tempted to say there seemed to be a bit of pattern here and Barker was probably not the great guy he portrayed to his television audience.

-Pennington and the newest Barker Beauty Kathleen Bradley who arrived in 1990, were both canned after they ironically testified during Barker’s lost lawsuit against Holly.
+Pennington and the newest Barker Beauty Kathleen Bradley who arrived in 1990, were both fired after they both ironically testified during Barker’s lost lawsuit against Holly.

-Could all these beauties have been troublemakers and Barker the misunderstood innocent victim?
+Could all these beauties just have been troublemakers and Barker was the misunderstood innocent victim?
 I find that hard to believe.
 You would think at least one Beauty would have something nice to say about him after all the years they worked together.

-Since Hallstrom left there had been six women – models and production assistants – who were ‘dismissed’ (there’s that word again) from The Price Is Right by the hands of Barker.
-Hallstrom had said since she was unmarried with no children she was the only one who was able to stand up to the “the miserable tyranny at the hands of a mad dictator”.
+After Hallstrom left, there had been six women – models and production assistants – who were ‘dismissed’ (there’s that word again) from The Price Is Right by the hands of Barker.
+Hallstrom refused to let him get away with his actions.
+Despite her having a lot to lose and she was risking her career, she was the only one to speak up against Barker at the time.